StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 ![alt text](images/image040.png)

-3. Select your Compartment, if not already selected and Click Create Vault.For Name, enter WebLogicOCIVault and Click Create.
+3. Select your Compartment, if not already selected and Click Create Vault.

+4. For Name, enter WebLogicOCIVault

+5. Click Create.

 ![alt text](images/image040.png)

 Wait for the vault to be created.

-7. Click the new vault.
+6. Click the new vault.

-8. Click Master Encryption Keys, and then click Create Key.
+7. Click Master Encryption Keys, and then click Create Key.

 ![alt text](images/image040.png)

-9. For Name, enter WebLogicOCIKey.
+8. For Name, enter WebLogicOCIKey.

-10. Then, click Create Key.
+9. Then, click Create Key.

 Wait for the key to be created and enabled before you create a secret.